By Yvette Goss, Accountant and Superannuation Specialist.

 - Personal contributions that you are claiming a tax deduction for

-Don’t forget there is now a law in place that may apply to you, if your total superannuation balance is less than $500,000, which gives you the ability to carry forward your unused concessional contributions cap amounts to be used in future years for up to five financial years.
+Don’t forget there is now a law in place that may apply to you, if your total superannuation balance is less than $500,000 on the previous 30 June, which gives you the ability to carry forward your unused concessional contributions cap amounts to be used in future years for up to five financial years.
 It applies to unused cap amounts from the 2018/19 financial year onwards, so if you think this may apply to you and you would like to know more, please contact our office.

 Another important step to remember is if you wish to claim a tax deduction for personal superannuation contributions in your individual tax return, you need to give your superannuation fund a “notice of intent to claim or vary a deduction for personal contributions” form.
 If you are going to commence a pension with the contribution or are transferring your super to another super fund, you need to give your fund this notice first before that occurs.

-be gainfully employed at least 40 hours in a consecutive 30-day period in the financial year that you make the contribution.
+Be gainfully employed for at least 40 hours in a consecutive 30-day period in the financial year that you make the contribution.

-If you are over 60 and selling your home
+If you are aged 55 or over and selling your home

-The eligibility age to make a Downsizer Contribution will reduce to 60 years or older (down from 65) from 1 July 2022.
+The eligibility age to make a Downsizer Contribution has been reduced to 55 years or older (down from 60) from 1 January 2023.

 A Downsizer Contribution allows up to $300,000 per person ($600,000 per couple) from the proceeds of the sale of your home to be contributed to super and not be counted towards your non-concessional contributions cap.